azrielalfajr/autosalesreporting-VBAMacros/README.md

 ### When uploading the first table (on the RawData > Upload First folder), you need to upload in the following order:
 1. "CustomerData" table
 2. "ProductData" table
-3. "SalesData" table
+3. "SalesData" table.

-\n After that, you can upload additional data in the "Additional" folder without having to follow the order.
+After that, you can upload additional data in the "Additional" folder without having to follow the order.

 ## File List
 1. RawData: includes "Upload First" folder and "Additional" folder